Student Internship Opportunities at the

 The National Archives administers a nationwide network of facilities, serving both the public and federal agencies.
 The National Archives at Atlanta is:

-- A sponsor of programs that educate the public about archives, history, genealogy, and related subjects.
+- A sponsor of programs that educate the public about archives, scholarship, history, and related subjects.

-- A partner with colleges and universities, historical societies, genealogical groups, museums, and leading cultural and social institutions.
+- A partner with colleges and universities, historical societies, museums, genealogy groups, and leading cultural and social institutions.

 - A national resource in a local setting.

 History comes alive through the expansive holdings of the National Archives at Atlanta.
-Our holdings document an unimaginable array of stories and events, providing compelling firsthand accounts of the famous, the infamous, and the common citizen in the Southeast.
-The holdings present pop culture icons, bottleggers and war heroes, the path to civil liberties, citizenship and family history, and milestones in medicine, technology, and science.
-All these stories and more are told through the records of the U.S. District Courts, the Selective Service System, the Bureau of the Census, the Bureau of Prisons, the Centers for Disease Control and Prevention, the Tennessee Valley Authority, the Department of Energy, the National Aeronautics and Space Administration . . . .
+Our holdings document a vast array of stories and events, providing compelling firsthand accounts of the famous, the infamous, and the common citizen throughout the Southeast.
+The holdings present pop culture icons, bootleggers and war heroes, the path to civil liberties, citizenship, and milestones in science, medicine, and technology.
+All these stories and more are told through the records of the U.S. District Courts, U.S. Customs, the Bureau of Prisons, the Centers for Disease Control and Prevention, the Tennessee Valley Authority, the Atomic Energy Commission, the National Aeronautics and Space Administration, and many more.

 Our goal is to provide undergraduate and graduate students with a meaningful and realistic work experience that will be beneficial to both students and our organization.
 We have opportunities for students in a variety of disciplines including social sciences, library science, archival science, and education.
 Students are required to commit to a minimum of 135 hours during the term of their internship.
 Exact hours may vary depending on the requirements of their university.
 This equates to approximately 10 hours a week during a semester.
 Interns work during normal business hours, 8:30 a.m. - 5:00 p.m., Monday through Friday.
 Internships are available for Spring, Summer, and Fall semesters.